mvincent7891/bart_art/README.md

 Stylistically, Transit PathFinder employs a minimalist design, with plenty of white space, primarily black and white color scheme, and a few highlights.
 This style is achieved with pure CSS and HTML5 Canvas.

 ## Future Directions

+### Additional Algorithms
 The next step for TPF will incorporate distances between stations instead of simple node count when determining optimal routes.
-The logic will be a bit more complicated: when choosing between children
+To that end, Dijsktra's algorithm will be used instead of simple BFS.
+When a user selects the origin, TPF will traverse the entire graph and calculate the shortest path between the source and each additional node.

+### Additional Cities
+Future version will also include more cities (Washington DC, London, Mumbai, Chicago).